 4. The Magdalen House is actually a house

 We are in a home setting with a small population of women.
-Clients in our Social Detox program learn to get back into a daily routine by completing house chores, participating in group meditation, cooking meals together, and so much more.
+Clients in our First Step program learn to get back into a daily routine by completing house chores, participating in group meditation, cooking meals together, and so much more.
 This setting helps our clients feel like they are part of a family and a community and is different than a traditional treatment which can look and feel more like a medical facility.

 5. We exist to make recovery available for every alcoholic woman who wants help